teksander/argos-blockchain/README.md

 # ARGoS-Blockchain interface: Blockchain module

 This blockchain module allows for creating an Ethereum network with several nodes using Docker containers.

-Its goal is to be interfaced with robot controllers in ARGoS https://github.com/ilpincy/argos3
+Its goal is to be interfaced with robot controllers in the ARGoS simulator: https://github.com/ilpincy/argos3

 The interface of the Docker containers with ARGoS is done in Python, using the code in the following repository: